Civic technology · for partners

 ClearPath for cities & counties

-ClearPath is the resident-facing layer that closes the loop between your published disposal rules and the residents who need them.
-Sourced citations on every verdict, contamination prevention before the bag goes out, demand signals before the complaint reaches your council mailbox.
+We are the public-facing layer that connects your published disposal rules to the residents who actually need them.
+Every verdict cites a source.
+The contamination layer steers hazards away before the bag goes out.
+Demand signals reach you before the complaint reaches your council mailbox.

 What your civic-services line keeps hearing.

-Not lack of effort — broken information rails.
-Residents ask the same five questions on a loop, your rules update without the public learning, and contamination empties the load anyway.
-ClearPath is the resident-facing layer that closes those loops, with sourced citations every step.
+It is not for lack of effort.
+The information rails between agencies and residents are broken.
+Residents ask the same five questions on a loop.
+Your rules update without the public learning.
+Contamination empties the load anyway.
+ClearPath is the public-facing layer that closes those gaps, with a source citation at every step.

 Same questions, 500 times a week.